Wills and Estates

 Just become a grandparent?

 Remember grandchildren through your will with a legacy to support them in future life.
 Decide when, and in what circumstances, they will inherit the gift.
 By updating your will, you can re-apportion how your estate should be divided to take account of grandchildren.

 Our Wills and Estates Team

-- Karla Kenwright Legal Executive Registered Legal Executive NZILE Karla commenced her legal career in 1994 and joined WRMK in 2006.
+- Karla Kenwright Legal Executive Registered Legal Executive NZILE Karla is a highly experienced legal executive who specialises in deceased estate administration.
 Contact

-- Denise Campbell Legal Executive Registered Legal Executive NZILE Denise works in our wills and estates team.
+- Denise Campbell Legal Executive Registered Legal Executive NZILE Denise is a highly experienced legal executive, with particular expertise with wills and enduring powers of attorney.
 Contact

 Check out our lastest Wills and estates service blog posts

 Questions?
 Comments?
 Please feel free to get in touch & let us impress you with what we have to offer